shaheennabi/Production-Ready-LeafLogic-Multi-AI-Agents-Project/README.md

 # 🌿 Production-Ready-LeafLogic-Internship-Project 🌱
 Caution: This project will be started from Jan 2025.
+I will try to use every mlops tool here

 Welcome to the **Production-Ready-LeafLogic Internship Project** repository! 🌟 This project is a **comprehensive solution** designed to empower users with accurate plant and crop identification, coupled with detailed, web-sourced information.
 Developed as part of an internship, it highlights the application of **cutting-edge AI** and **web technologies** to solve real-world challenges. 🚀✨